monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Open the accumulator bottle cap to ensure that it is at atmospheric pressure.
  #.
 Zero the accumulator pressure sensor by selecting |config_sensors|, select the accumulator pressure sensor and then select |sensor_set_to_zero|.
  #.
 Open the air valve that provides laboratory air to your apparatus and fix any air leaks that you observe.
  #.
-Close the needle valve by turning it clockwise.
+Close the needle valve (:math:`N_2` in :numref:`figure_Gas_Schematic`) that is closest to the beaker by turning it clockwise.
  #.
 Navigate to the ProCoDA Process Operation tab.
  #.
 Set the **operator selected state** to toggle.
 The solenoid valves should click rhythmically if they are working properly.
  #.
-Open the needle valve so that air pulses gently in your reactor and doesn't spill any water.
+Open the needle valve, :math:`N_2`, so that air pulses gently in your reactor and doesn't spill any water.

 Connect to the shared source pressure sensor